Report: Internet meme showing Trump shooting media, political opponents shown at president's resort

 Breaking News Emails

-A video showing a likeness of President Donald Trump shooting, stabbing and brutally assaulting members of the news media and his political opponents has prompted calls for the White House to denounce the violence after it was reportedly shown at a meeting of Trump supporters at his Miami resort.
+A violent video showing a likeness of President Donald Trump shooting, stabbing and brutally assaulting members of the news media and political opponents prompted calls Monday for the White House to denounce the footage.

-The New York Times obtained the footage that it says was shown at a three-day event held by a pro-Trump group called American Priority for the president’s supporters at the Trump National Doral in Miami, Florida last week.
+The video was screened at a three-day event held last week by a pro-Trump group called American Priority for the president's supporters at the Trump National Doral in Miami, The New York Times, which first obtained the footage, reported.

-The Times reported that president’s son, Donald Trump Jr., and his former spokeswoman, Sarah Huckabee Sanders, were among scheduled speakers.
+Among the scheduled speakers at the event were the president's eldest son, Donald Trump Jr., and his former spokeswoman, Sarah Sanders, according to the Times.

-The paper says the video shows a series of pro-Trump memes, the most violent of which shows Trump’s head superimposed on the body of a man who opens fire inside the “Church of Fake News” on parishioners who have the faces of Trump's political opponents and logos of media organizations superimposed on their bodies.
+The video features a series of pro-Trump memes, the most violent of which shows Trump's head superimposed on the body of a man who opens fire inside the "Church of Fake News" on parishioners who have the faces of Trump's political opponents and logos of media organizations superimposed onto their bodies.

-The faces of Arizona Sen. John McCain, who was often critical of Trump, and Sen. Bernie Sanders, one of the president’s potential 2020 rivals, are featured in the clip, along with that of former President Barack Obama and former Secretary of State Hillary Clinton, who ran against Trump in 2016.
+The targets include the late Arizona Sen. John McCain, who was often critical of Trump, Sen. Bernie Sanders, who is one of the president's potential 2020 rivals, along with former President Barack Obama and former Secretary of State Hillary Clinton, who ran against Trump in 2016.

 The Times reported that it appeared to be an edited scene of a church massacre from the 2014 film "Kingsman: The Secret Service."